ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 ~~~

 The sender also maintains a counter of chunks, which is set to 0 for the first
-chunk an incremented by 1 after encoding each chunk.
+chunk and incremented by 1 after encoding each chunk.

 ~~~
 counter = 0